evazlimen/cholla-example-tests/3d_sound_wave.md

 # value of gamma
 gamma=1.666666666666667
 ```
 Upon completion, you should obtain five output files.
-Currently this test is holding denisty and pressure constant throughout the entire duration.
+Currently this test is holding density and pressure constant throughout the entire duration.